iceyxsm/TOG/WHY_TOG.md

     print("big")
 ```

-## Better Than Rust
+## Key Advantages

 ### 1. **Simpler Ownership**
-Rust's borrow checker is complex.
-TOG's ownership is intuitive.
+TOG's ownership model is intuitive and easy to understand.

 ### 2. **No Lifetime Annotations**
-No need to understand lifetimes - the compiler handles it.
+The compiler handles memory management automatically.

-### 3. **Better Error Messages**
+### 3. **Clear Error Messages**
-Clear, helpful errors that guide you to the solution.
+Helpful errors that guide you to the solution.

 ### 4. **Gradual Typing**
-Start without types, add them as needed.
+Start without types, add them as needed for optimization.

 ## Comparison Table